yui-tan/pyPromptChecker/docs/description.md

       the favourite button will still appear, but this features won't be available.
   - ### [Features] section ###
     - **"MoveDelete" option** (Boolean)
 If set to True, 3 buttons will be shown beneath the image.
+Default value is **True**.
     - **"UseCopyInsteadOfMove" option** (Boolean)
 If set to True, this scripts will copy file instead of moving it.
+Default value is **True**.
 *But this setting is not affect to 'Delete' feature.*
     - **"AskIfDelete" option** (Boolean)
 If set to True, confirmation dialog will be shown when the delete button is pressed.
+Default value is **True**.
     - **"AskIfClearTrashBin" option[^4]** (Boolean)
 If set to True, confirmation dialog will be shown the script exits,
 Asking if delete all files within the TrashBin directory.

-    Those values are set to True by default.
+Default value is **True**.
 ## Tab navigation ##
 ![tab_navigation](https://user-images.githubusercontent.com/121333129/263465639-d02bc716-bfe9-4940-a655-6f8cade02348.png)
 - ### Overview ###